 To read a history of our Distinctions click here.

-If you have gained a photographic qualification within the last ten years you may be eligible for an Exemption - which means you could be awarded an LRPS or ARPS Distinction without having to submit a portfolio Do you qualify?→
+Some candidates, who have gained a photographic qualification with the last five years, may be exempt from having to apply for certain Distinctions if they already have qualifications that reflect the high quality of their work.
+Which means you could be awarded an LRPS or ARPS without having to submit a portfolio!Do you qualify?→

 RPS Creative Industries qualifications are suitable for those working in the media including picture editors, art directors, curators, and designers as well as those within elements of education.Media Industry Professionals and Educators click here→